Merging by Matching Models in Task Parameter Subspaces: Experiments

 \subsection{Intermediate-Task Training}

 Next, we consider intermediate-task model merging as introduced by \citet{matena2022merging}.
 Intermediate-task training \citep{phang2018sentence,pruksachatkun2020intermediate} involves first fine-tuning a model on an intermediate task before fine-tuning it on a target downstream task in hopes of improving performance.
 Instead of performing sequential training, intermediate-task model merging instead merges two models trained independently in parallel on the intermediate task and the target task.
 Following \citet{matena2022merging}, we consider fine-tuned BERT \citep{devlin2018bert} models with RTE \citep{dagan2005pascal} as the target task and experiment with MNLI \citep{williams2017broad}, QNLI \citep{rajpurkar2016squad, wang2018glue}, and QQP \citep{sharma2018tackling} as the intermediate tasks.
-We compare the performance of \method with other merging methods and the original performance of the RTE-fine-tuned model in \cref{tab:donor_setup}.
+We compare the performance of \method with other merging methods, the original performance of the RTE-fine-tuned model, and the performance of actually doing sequential training in \cref{tab:donor_setup}.
 Overall, we find that \method often outperforms all baselines with the exception of intermediate-task merging with QQP, where most methods fail to provide a major improvement (perhaps because QQP is not a particularly effective intermediate task for RTE).